|Lake Mead. Bathtub ring! Get some Lysol and a brush!|

 Meanwhile, where I am, it is usually dry, and this summer we have been getting rain - heavy rain usually - practically every day.
 Go figure.

 We have made a bunch of posts about the California drought because hit has been a big topic in the animation field.
-Now, that may be because it is such a dire situation, or maybe because there are so many animators based in California....
+Now, that might be because it is such a dire situation, or maybe because there are so many animators based in California...
 But no matter!
 The animations tell the story better than anything else can, so let's take a look.

 |Animation of Lake Mead Marina in 2007 and 2014, when it was moved (Ethan Miller/Getty Images)|